 I often use a 40 year career as an investing time frame in my examples and I get the question “but what if I am starting later in life?!”
 Fair enough!
 Here’s a look at what starting at 40 with zero saved and debt looks like.

 This post makes me a little uneasy because I worry it’s not realistic.
-The math works for sure.
-But this example paints a picture of someone who has spent the first 15 years of his career spending every dollar to his name and living in debt, then suddenly starts committing $2,000/month towards paying debt, then investing.
+The math is correct, but this example paints a picture of someone who has spent his entire adult life living beyond his means and in debt, then suddenly starts committing $2,000/month towards getting debt free, then investing.

 That is a monumental shift in mindset.
 The kind of behavioral change that is extremely difficult and you rarely see.
 Kevin has to change things up dramatically.
 He has to stop borrowing all money on the spot.
 Get rid of the car payment.
 Downsize his house.
 Drop his subscriptions.
 Start cooking at home.
 Forget the expensive trips.
 No more upgrades.
 No more luxuries.
 No more buying rounds at the bar.
 Kevin has to become frugal if he wants this to work.